✓ Updated March 2026

 Essential Travel Tips

 While credit cards are widely accepted in tourist areas, always have some Trinidad and Tobago Dollars (TTD) on hand for smaller vendors, taxis, and local markets.
-ATMs are readily available in cities, but it's a good idea to withdraw a bit more than you think you'll need at once to minimize transaction fees.
+ATMs are readily available, but inform your bank of your travel dates to avoid any card holds.

-Like any destination, be aware of your surroundings, especially in crowded areas or at night.
+While generally safe, it's wise to be aware of your surroundings, especially in crowded areas or at night.
 Avoid displaying expensive jewelry or large amounts of cash.
-Stick to well-lit and populated areas when exploring after dark, and if you're unsure about a neighborhood, ask your hotel or a trusted local for advice.
+Stick to well-lit areas and use reputable taxi services or ride-sharing apps if available.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.